 Can AI recruiting tools replace LinkedIn Recruiter for enterprise hiring?

 Yes.
 Tools like Pin access 850M+ profiles across multiple data sources beyond LinkedIn, frequently surfacing candidates that LinkedIn Recruiter misses entirely.
-Pin's automated outreach across email, LinkedIn, and SMS delivers a 48% response rate - significantly above what manual InMail outreach typically achieves.
+Pin’s automated outreach across email, LinkedIn, and SMS delivers 5x better response rates than industry average, significantly above what manual InMail outreach typically achieves.

 What compliance risks do enterprise teams face with AI hiring tools?